noobCubed/100-days-of-code/log.md

 **Today's Progress**: Solved problem 2 in ProjectEuler+.
 Stuck in problem 3.
 Will get back to it later today.

+**Thoughts:** Should reduce solving problems and start working on real projects

+### Day 6: September 19, 2018

+**Today's Progress**: Worked on learning EDA a little.
+Also some research for Health Monitoring Unit.

+### Day 7: September 21, 2018

+**Today's Progress**: Solved remaining 3 problems in 30DOC (27,28,29).
+Re-attempting Project Euler problem 3

 **Thoughts:**

 <!---